-This statement is made by Trivium Packaging B.V. and its subsidiaries pursuant to the California Transparency in Supply Chains Act 2010 and also serves as the statement for Trivium Packaging UK Limited for the financial year ending 31 December 2022, as required pursuant to section 54(1) of the Modern Slavery Act 2015.
+This statement is made by Trivium Packaging B.V. and its subsidiaries pursuant to the California Transparency in Supply Chains Act 2010, on behalf of Trivium Packaging Canada Limited under the Canadian Fighting Against Forced Labor and Child Labor in Supply Chains Act 2024 ("Canadian Act") and also serves as the statement for Trivium Packaging UK Holdings Limited for the financial year ending 31 December 2023, as required pursuant to section 54(1) of the Modern Slavery Act 2015.

-We hereby report on the steps we have taken during 2022 to combat modern slavery.
+We hereby report on the steps we have taken during 2023 to combat modern slavery and child labor.